duodecimo/machineLearningRoboticGripper/README.md

 ## Knowing what to expect

-There is a very rudimentary video of the project working on youtube (portuguese spoken, but even if u do not speaks portuguese, the visual is there).
+There is a very rudimentary video of the project working on youtube (portuguese spoken, but even if you do not speak portuguese, the visual is there).
 You can watch it [here](https://youtu.be/2g8e_4U-850).